HOGENT-Web/csharp/chapters/03/slides/presentation.md

 7. Run the tests -> they pass
 8. Refactor the code
 7. Run the tests -> they should still pass
-9. Repeat steps 3-9 untill the entire class is implemented
+9. Repeat steps 3-9 until the entire class is implemented

 ---
 ### Unit Testing